 A Thanksgiving feast doesn’t feel complete without a bowl of cranberry sauce.
-Undeniably, the tangy condiment has become as much of a showpiece as the traditional turkey it’s served with.
+Undeniably, the tangy condiment has become as much of a showpiece as the traditional turkey it’s served with!

 So here’s a version of the cherished sauce that will bring a modern twist to your holiday table.
-Simmered in Port, the cranberries acquire an exquisite depth and a delicate sweetness.
-Meanwhile, the cinnamon and orange zest, simmered alongside the colorful berries, bring a bit of nuance and extra layers of flavors.
+Simmered in port, the cranberries acquire an exquisite depth and a delicate sweetness.
+Meanwhile, the cinnamon and orange zest, simmered alongside the colorful berries, bring a bit of nuance and extra layers of flavor.
 Once done, the sauce ends up having a compote-like texture, which makes it even more luxurious.

 Here’s wishing you a festive, joyful and delectable holiday celebration!

-Cranberry-Port compote with cinnamon and orange zest
+Cranberry-port compote with cinnamon and orange zest

 makes 2 cups

 - 1 cup ruby port

 - zest of 1/2 an orange (use a vegetable hand-peeler)